RS232 Passthrough Mode

-The G120 is capable of acting as an intermediate between a server and an RS232 serial connected device, passing along data received via an async message from the server, and logging data that is received via RS232 from the third party device.
+The G120 & G150 are capable of acting as an intermediate between a server and an RS232 serial-connected device, passing along data received via an async message from the server, and logging data that is received via RS232 from the third-party device.

 The data will be sent in Field 9.
 Details are covered in the integration documents.
 Contact DM Support for a copy.

-The G120 currently only logs data that is terminated with a special character, such as the new line character.
-This helps prevent erroneous logging and helps synchronise the G120's logs with the data sent by the device.
+The G120 & G150 currently only log data that is terminated with a special character, such as the new line character.
+This helps prevent erroneous logging and helps synchronise the device's logs with the data sent by the device.
 If your third party device does not send a character to identify the end of a data line, then contact DM support about integration options.

-The serial port of the G120 is configured as follows:
+The serial port of the G120 & G150 is configured as follows:

 - Baud Rate: Configurable between 1200 and 115200